General Information and Syllabus

 • Discussion Forum: The online discussion forum lets you search, ask and answer questions posted by fellow classmates.
 The course staff will also monitor and periodically respond to posts.
 The discussion forum is best for course policy questions, general course topic questions, general assignment questions or small debugging questions.
 It should not be used for larger questions about your assignment code.

-• Helper Hours: Helper hours are offered throughout the week, and are where you can sign up in a queue and get help from the course staff.
-Helper hours are best for course topic questions, general assignment questions, or in depth questions about your code.
-We will offer both remote and in-person helper hours; students who are ill, in COVID-19 isolation, have an emergency, or other exceptional circumstances may temporarily attend all helper hours remotely; please contact the Head TA.
+• Office Hours: Office hours are offered throughout the week, and are where you can sign up in a queue and get help from the course staff.
+Office hours are best for course topic questions, general assignment questions, or in depth questions about your code.

-• Head TA Email: For private matters such as grade questions or accommodations, please feel free to email the Head TA directly or stop by their helper hours to talk privately.
+• Instructor+Head TA Email / Office Hours: For private matters such as grade questions or other sensitive or confidential topics, please feel free to reach out to the Head CA directly or stop by their office hours to talk privately.
+You can also contact the instructors for private/personal matters.

 • The course website houses various useful documents, such as how-to guides for the tools, and advice pages.
 Please take advantage of these resources!